RB-FIDES/training-courses/CHANGE_LESSONS_GUIDE.md

 # This `.md` file created to help you understand how to change versions of `.yaml.` files in the lessons

+# This `.md` file created to help you understand how to change versions of `.yaml.` files in the lessons

 ## THIS IS TUTORIAL OF USAGE `change_lesson_interactive()` FUNCTION

 ### How to activate `change_lessson_interactive()` function?